 Johnson brings more than 30 years of technical experience in design and construction as a civil/structural engineer.
 He spent 23 years with ICC, working in both technical services and evaluation services.
 He served most recently as senior staff engineer, launching a building products listing program in addition to working on deck, guardrail, and exterior wall cladding evaluation reports and reviewing reports to the Florida building codes.

 “I am excited to be part of the Uniform ES team and looking forward to continuing my relationships within the building community,” Johnson said.
 “It has always been rewarding to help manufacturers gain a wider entry into the marketplace and to work with the building safety and design professionals to make their jobs easier.”

-Johnson earned a B.S.C.E. degree and MBA from the University of Alabama and began his engineering career with Vulcraft, a division of Nucor Corporation.
+Johnson earned a B.S.C.E. degree from the University of Alabama, an MBA from the University of Alabama, Birmingham, and began his engineering career with Vulcraft, a division of Nucor Corporation.
 He is a registered professional engineer in two states: Alabama and Florida.

 Woods McRoy, P.E. is a Senior Engineer at Uniform Evaluation Services.

 McRoy has over 40 years of engineering experience with 10 years experience in structural design and analysis and over 30 years of building code and product evaluation experience.
 He holds certifications as Certified Building Official (CBO), Florida Plans Examiner, and Florida Building Inspector.

 McRoy has served on the American Iron and Steel Institute (AISI) Committee on Specifications for over 10 years.